ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 $tracker->turnOfDebug();
 ```

-This will stop all logging activity; both to the files and to the local arrays.
+This will stop all logging activity; both to the external files and to the local arrays.
 We can go one step further though and pass a `true` boolean to the function.
 This will delete all of the trackers associated debug log files as well as emptying the local arrays within each linked emitter.

 ```php
 $tracker->turnOfDebug(true);